unfoldingWord-dev/ts-android/README.md

 ###Third Party Libraries
 * [Sliding Layer] by 6Wunderkinder

+###REST API
+Translation Studio 2.0 utilizes a REST API to suppliment the resources packaged with the distributed apk.
+If an active internet connection exists the app will look for updates using this api, otherwise it will continue to use the packaged resources.
+The API specification can be viewed at the [Unfolding Word API](https://door43.org/en/dev/api/unfoldingword)

 ###Object Organization
 Below is an explaination of some of the primary objects within the app.